Fast & FREE Shipping to the Contiguous United States

 Play around with the ratios a little to get your preferred consistency.

-How to Prime Canvas for the First Time
+How to Apply Gesso and Prime a Canvas for the First Time

 What is gesso acrylic paint but a coat of canvas primer you apply before you start painting?
 It makes sense that you need to let it dry.
-But how long is sufficient?
+But how long is sufficient for gesso drying?

 Wait one hour between applying additional coats.